mentat-collective/sicm-scheme-exercises/README.md

 The first time you run this it should take a while, as you'll have to download all of the Docker image requirements.
-Eventually you'll see an MIT Scheme REPL with the whole `scmutils` library loaded:
+Eventually you'll see an MIT Scheme REPL with the whole `mechanics` library loaded:

 ```
 127.0.0.1 being added to access control list